Meet an SNE Member

-Elise joined the State Network of Educators because she understands the need for educators to collaborate and share resources and the Digital Library presents a powerful opportunity for educators across the country to share vetted resources for best practices.
+Elise joined the State Network of Educators because she understands the need for educators to collaborate and share resources and Tools for Teachers presents a powerful opportunity for educators across the country to share vetted resources for best practices.
 She thoroughly enjoys connecting with other people and making a difference in their lives.
-Her overall goal, she says, “ . . . whether as a teacher or journalist, is to equip people with the skills and knowledge to make their own informed choices.”
+Her overall goal, she says, “...whether as a teacher or journalist, is to equip people with the skills and knowledge to make their own informed choices.”
 Her favorite aspect of working with students is being part of the process of discovery, and she enjoys the “a-ha” moments that occur when students make progress or break through barriers.

-In addition to using the wealth of resources offered in the Digital Library, Elise encourages teachers to take a closer look at the Interim Assessment Blocks because their results reveal insightful feedback on specific student skills.
+In addition to using the resources offered in Tools for Teachers, Elise encourages teachers to take a closer look at the Interim Assessment Blocks because their results reveal insightful feedback on specific student skills.

 Patrice Harris has been a California educator for more than 14 years and a member of the SNE since 2015.
 Patrice has been an elementary, middle, and high school English teacher, and she is currently an Assistant Principal at Rancho Verde High School in the Val Verde Unified School District.
 She strives to help students see their potential, help parents understand their influence on their child’s success, help teachers use the most up to date instructional practices, and help community members understand their role in education.
 Patrice’s favorite aspect of working with students is congratulating them on their final day as a high school student when they walk across the stage during graduation after overcoming obstacles that many adults would find difficult.

-Jaime Bonato has been a California educator for more than 15 years and is one of the newest members of the SNE.
+Jaime Bonato has been a California educator for more than 15 years.
 Jaime is a high school mathematics teacher in the San Juan Unified School District.
 Because she found mathematics to be very intimidating in middle and high school, Jaime works very deliberately to make mathematics less intimidating for students.

 Jaime and her students are featured in “Graphing Relationships between Two Quantities,” which is part of the CDE Formative Assessment in Action video series.
 In this video Jaime demonstrates the formative assessment process as her students work in collaborative groups and discuss the relationship between the rate at which water fills a container and its corresponding graph.
 This 11-minute video, along with the other videos in the Formative Assessment in Action series, are available on the CDE Formative Assessment in Action Web page.

 Toni David is a California educator who has been involved in early childhood and elementary education for more than 40 years and has been a member of the SNE for three years.
 Currently, Toni is a grade five school teacher in the Stanislaus Union School District.
-She believes using the Digital Library during the implementation of the Common Core State Standards (CCSS) is a great way to share resources and connect educators.
-Always researching ways to improve her teaching, Toni has found that participating in the SNE and being involved with the Digital Library has increased her knowledge of the formative assessment process.
+She believes using Tools for Teachers during the implementation of the Common Core State Standards (CCSS) is a great way to share resources and connect educators.
+Always researching ways to improve her teaching, Toni has found that participating in the SNE has increased her knowledge of the formative assessment process.

 Toni’s favorite aspect of working with students is the mutual sharing between teachers and students in the learning process; she learns as much from her students as they learn from her.
 When working with students, Toni believes each day brings about a new classroom experience and a new educational challenge.
 Toni enjoys finding creative ways to elicit evidence during a lesson - her favorite formative assessment attribute.
 She advises other educators to incorporate new formative assessment strategies into their daily instruction and into existing foundational lessons.

-Toni and her students are featured in the CDE video titled “Developing Defining Sentences,” which is part of the CDE Formative Assessment in Action video series.
+Toni and her students are featured in the CDE video titled “Developing Defining Sentences”, which is part of the CDE Formative Assessment in Action video series.
 The video features Toni demonstrating the formative assessment process as her students work in collaborative groups to create defining sentences in an effort to enhance a written explanation of why it rains.
-This 12-minute video is available on the CDE Formative Assessment in Action Web page, and the video along with the associated resource titled “Constructing Scientific Explanations Using Defining Sentences” are available in the Smarter Balanced Digital Library.
+This 12-minute video is available on the CDE Formative Assessment in Action Web page.

 Matthew Cowan has been an educator for eight years and is a teacher on special assignment as an English Language Arts (ELA) instructional coach and coordinator in the Redlands Unified School District.